ssilveram/4.-Amenities-Query-from-OSM-and-its-Graphical-Representation-for-Bogota/README.md

 ## Main Objective

 The objective of this script is to query **OpenStreetMap** for the most important facilities located in Bogotá DC, Colombia.
-The query is performed for 102 main types of facilities, organized into 9 main categories, as well as 5 social functions and 3 composite indicators used in the 15-minute city concept.
+The query is performed for 102 main types of facilities, organized into 9 main **Categories**, as well as 5 **Social functions** and 3 **Composite indicators** used in the 15-minute city concept.
 The query script 4_1_Amenities_Scn1.R is part of a series of scripts that comprise the Proximity Analysis for the City of Bogotá.
 "Scn1" refers to the current scenario.
 Subsequent scripts (7 in total) will implement new amenities where a shortage is identified.

 ## Key Processes and Outputs